theskumar/blog/content/software/testing.md

 # How to test?

-> Tools are you friend when you testing something, keep them handy and sharp.
+> Tools are your friend, keep them handy and sharp.

 ## Testing Tools